-A state-monadic computation is started by the function runst.
+A state monadic computation is started by the function runsT.
 It receives the monadic computation to be executed and the initial state, and returns the result of the computation (the decorated tree, in our case) together with the final state.

 When dealing in Haskell with functions that may produce an error, there are several approaches.
-The most popular one is the error function, which allows little possibility of error handling.
+The most popular one is the error function, but this allows little possibility of error handling.
 This can be solved by using the Either a b datatype, so that the caller can establish whether the computation failed, and what kind of error has taken place.
-Errors are handled in this fashion in the renaming phase, i.e. the corresponding function may return either an error or the modified program:

-sparser :: Show a => Prog a -> Either SemanticError (Prog a)
+In the renaming phase, errors are handled in this way, i.e. the corresponding function may return either an error or the modified program: sparser :: Show a => Prog a -> Either SemanticError (Prog a)

-where the SemanticError datatype provides information about the error thrown.
+where the semanticError datatype provides information about the error thrown.
 The mtl library defines the datatype Either a as a monad, allowing to combine partial computations.
-In this phase, the Either monad is combined with the State monad, which propagates the arities of each type, constructor and function in the program:
+In this phase, the Either monad is combined with the state monad,